 Snag 1.
 Burning oil and gas releases carbon dioxide which adds to global warming.

 Snag 2.
 Obviously, oil companies started extracting the most accessible oil.
 This was relatively easy and cheap.
 But the World's population increased and anyway we all wanted (not least Chinese and Indians) to increase our standard of living.
-Even when people have enough for a reasonably comfortable life the advertising industry and built-in obsolescence make sure that they keep working more to buy more, The worst nightmare of politicians and economists is that GDP might stop growing.
-So the world needed, and will continue to need, more and more oil.
+Even when people have enough for a reasonably comfortable life the advertising industry and built-in obsolescence make sure that they keep working more to buy more.
+The worst nightmare of politicians and economists is that GDP might stop growing.
+So the world needed, and if nothing changes will continue to need, more and more oil.